 As an international student pursuing your dreams in the U.S., you’ve navigated F1 visa complexities, and chosen a reputable institution.
 Your time as an international student may raise immigration questions, especially if you seek US green card status.

-This comprehensive guide will explore the various pathways from an F1 student visa to a US green card, highlighting key strategies and considerations along the way.
+This comprehensive guide will explore the various pathways from F1 student visa to US green card, highlighting key strategies and considerations along the way.

 Understanding the F1 Student Visa

 The F1 student visa is designed for individuals who wish to pursue academic or language training programs in the United States.
 It grants temporary non-immigrant status, allowing you to study at US educational institutions approved by the Student and Exchange Visitor Program (SEVP).
 While the F1 visa permits you to complete your studies and participate in Optional Practical Training (OPT) after graduation, it does not automatically lead to US permanent residency.

 The Transition to Optional Practical Training (OPT)